netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-service-type-lb.md

 3. Edit the `citrix-k8s-cpx-ingress.yaml` file and specify the required values.

-    - The argument `–configmap` specifies the ConfigMap location for the Citrix ingress controller in the form of `namespace/name`.
+    - The argument `–configmap` specifies the ConfigMap location for the Netscaler ingress controller in the form of `namespace/name`.
     - The argument `--ipam citrix-ipam-controller` can be specified if you are running the Citrix IPAM controller for automatic IP address allocation.
     - (optional) `nodeSelector` to select the nodes where you need to run the Netscaler CPX daemonset.
 By default, it is run on all worker nodes.

-4. Apply the `citrix-k8s-cpx-ingress.yaml` file to create a daemonset which starts Netscaler CPX and the Citrix ingress controller.
+4. Apply the `citrix-k8s-cpx-ingress.yaml` file to create a daemonset which starts Netscaler CPX and the Netscaler ingress controller.

           kubectl apply -f citrix-k8s-cpx-ingress.yml

-5. Create a ConfigMap (configmap.yaml) with the BGP configuration which is passed as an argument to the Citrix ingress controller.
+5. Create a ConfigMap (configmap.yaml) with the BGP configuration which is passed as an argument to the Netscaler ingress controller.
 For detailed information on BGP configuration, see [BGP configuration](#BGP-configuration).

     You must have the following information to configure BGP routing: